Mexico’s Week of Passion and Pageantry

 Often lasting the entire day, these massive theatrical performances can literally involve a cast of hundreds, and culminate with a simulated crucifixion.

-Holy Saturday, Sábado Santo, is observed with evening candle masses and sometimes a symbolic burning of paper maché effigies of the Judas Iscariot, devils and skeleton monsters, representing the abolition of evil forces in the universe.
+Holy Saturday, Sábado Santo, is observed with evening candle masses and sometimes a symbolic burning of paper maché effigies of Judas Iscariot, devils and skeleton monsters, representing the abolition of evil forces in the universe.

 In recent years, however, the burning of these figures has been banned in most municipalities because of the potential dangers and pollution the fires can produce.